 Because right thinking begins with right listening it is important to listen to understand.
+Wisdom and truth must be the foundation for right thinking that means you need to cultivate listening to understand.

 I vividly remember trying to feed my baby grand niece pureed green beans on a dark back porch when we were building our cabin.
 What I didn’t know until I had a face full of green puree on my face was that she hated green beans.
 I learned quickly, you can’t force feed anyone!